01 of 06

 How Green Glass Got Its Color

-Green antique glass was given its color by adding iron oxide to a molten glass mixture of sand, potash and lime.
-Varying shades of green ranging from light to dark with an olive hue, were achieved by lowering the amount of iron oxide added to the glass mixture.
+The green antique glass was given its color by adding iron oxide to a molten glass mixture of sand, potash, and lime.
+Varying shades of green ranging from light to dark with an olive hue were achieved by lowering the amount of iron oxide added to the glass mixture.

 05 of 06